swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 however our approach allows Om to deliver even better results than using React out of the box.

-Before we proceed it's important to understand that the following benchmarks are not the silly uninformed things you find on [jsperf.com](http://jsperf.com).
-Nor are these benchmarks designed to prove that Om is the fastest possible UI component system in the world.
-These benchmarks are designed to demonstrate that MVCs internal design decisions that defy global optimization or leave so little guidance that users will inevitably make these same problematic design decisions themselves.
+These benchmarks are not designed to prove that Om is the fastest possible UI component system in the world.
+These benchmarks are designed to demonstrate that many MVCs make implementation decisions that defy global optimization or leave so little guidance that users will inevitably make these same problematic design decisions themselves.

 Of course you can correct these issues in traditional MVCs on a tedious case by case basis, but the whole point of Om is to deliver